 One of the biggest perks, though, is easy access to one of the best restaurant in Sonoma.
 The Restaurant at Farmhouse Inn has held a Michelin star for seven years, thanks to Chef Steve Litke’s ability to fuse local and seasonal California ingredients with French, Italian, and even Mexican cooking techniques to create inventive yet approachable dishes.
 The menu changes frequently but might include Hog Island oysters, duck egg fettuccine with spring asparagus, or the signature “rabbit rabbit rabbit” with apple wood smoked bacon wrapped rabbit loin, roasted rack, and confit of leg, served with yukon potatoes and whole grain mustard cream sauce.

 If you go: Room rates range from $495 to $1195.
 Check-in is between 4 pm and 7 pm, with late arrival by arrangement.
 Check out is 12 pm.
 The inn is not a pet-friendly property and minor children must be accompanied by an adult at all times.
 The Farmhouse restaurant is open for dinner from 5:30 Thursday through Monday (closed Tuesday & Wednesdays).
 There is a $35 corkage fee per 750ml bottle.
-Make your reservations through the Farmhouse Inn Preferred Hotel Group website or try Priceline.
+Make your reservations directly with the hotel or go to Priceline.